MareoRaft/viagogo-product-case-study/README.md

 #### 3.

-Use the user's social connections to predict what they will buy.
+Use the user's _social connections_ to predict what they will buy.
 If users give Facebook and/or similar products access to their viagogo accounts, then we can examine their social network to see what their friends are buying.

 Consider the network of people.
 A pair of people are connected by an edge if the two people are "friends".
 Consider user `U`.
 Any person ``P`` in the network has a "shortest path" distance to user `U`, which is the smallest number of edges you need to traverse to get from `P` to `U`.
-This is also commonly referred to as the "Erdős number" or recently in popular culture the "Kevin Bacon number".
+This concept is also commonly referred to as the "Erdős number" or recently in popular culture the "**Kevin Bacon number**".
 Every time somebody buys a ticket, and that person has a shortest distance of `d` to `U`, then the point value `1/d` can be assigned to that purchase.
 For each distinct category, we sum up the point values of all purchases within that category, arriving at a category-level point value.

 Finally, we compare the categories and take the top 10.